zgordon/vanillapress/README.md

-# vanillapress
+# VanillaPress
-A simple, mock WordPress front and back end in vanilla JavaScript
+## A simple, mock WordPress front and back end in vanilla JavaScript

+This project is part of the [JavaScript for WordPress Master Course](http://javascriptforwp.com) from Zac Gordon.